tsusanto/gt/_posts/2025-09-24-braised-chicken-potatoes.md

   <figcaption>Mini Pickleball Tournament at our Club</figcaption>
 </figure>

-We took G's mom to shop at Costco today.
-We then went to buy lunch at a chinese bakery/dim sum to go place and had fun choosing and pointing at stuff to the counter lady.
-His mom then paid for all the yummy goodies we chose, it suddenly made me feel like a kid again in a good way when my parents used to pay for things when I was a kid.
+We took G’s mom shopping at Costco today.
+Afterward, we stopped by a Chinese bakery and dim sum takeout spot, where we had fun pointing at different items for the lady behind the counter.
+His mom insisted on paying for all the delicious treats we picked out, and it suddenly made me feel like a kid again—in a good way—just like when my parents used to pay for things when I was little.
 <figure>
   <a href="#"><img src="{{ '/images/dim-sum-togo.jpg' | absolute_url }}" alt=""></a>
   <figcaption>Dim sum to go for lunch</figcaption>